This chapter contains overview descriptions of all of the features that are new to Oracle Database 12.2.

-Oracle Application Express release 5.0 introduces a new user interface that focuses on improving the user experience through simplicity and the removal of clutter.
-The new design uses a beautiful new color palette, carefully crafted icons, and vastly improved menus and navigation.
+Oracle Application Express release 5.0 introduces a new interface that focuses on improving the user experience through simplicity and the removal of clutter.
+The new design uses a new color palette, carefully crafted icons, and improved menus and navigation.
 The new design also provides improved accessibility and keyboard support, more intuitive page layouts, and many other enhancements.

 Oracle Application Express release 5.0 Application Builder is more intuitive and productive for developers.

-Interactive reports have been completely rebuilt in Oracle Application Express release 5.0 to enhance both developer and end-user capabilities.
+Interactive reports are completely rebuilt in Oracle Application Express release 5.0 to enhance both developer and end-user capabilities.
 New capabilities include the ability to define multiple reports on a single page, column pivot, fixed headers, and modernized actions.
 You can also restyle interactive report regions using Cascading Style Sheets (CSS) in a similar manner to other regions within Oracle Application Express.

 Oracle Application Express release 5.0 interactive reports enhances both developer and end-user capabilities.

 You can now build reports that display all of your data on any mobile device by using reflow table or column toggle.
 Reflow table wraps each column or changes the display to allow multiple lines on very small screens.
 Column toggle enables you to specify the most important columns to view and those columns that should be hidden, as necessary, on smaller screens.
 Panels are now incorporated into mobile applications and are used to display navigation menus.

 Oracle Application Express release 5.0 mobile improvements enable the development of improved mobile-first applications.

 Oracle Application Express release 5.0 modal dialog pages make it easy for developers to display pages modally, as opposed to writing significant amounts of custom code.